Madhavrao I: Early life and ascendancy to Peshwa

-Disputes with Raghunathrao
+Disputes with Raghunath Rao

-On 22 August 1762, Raghunathrao, Madhavrao I’s uncle and former regent, allegedly fled to Vadgaon Maval, where he raised an army in rebellion against the Peshwa.
-To finance his campaign, Raghunathrao’s forces reportedly plundered nearby villages.
-In response to these developments, Madhavrao declared war on his uncle on 7 November 1762.
-However, he soon proposed a peace treaty in an effort to avoid prolonged civil conflict.
+On 22 August 1762, Raghunath Rao moved to Vadgaon Maval and assembled an army in opposition to the Peshwa.
+To finance his campaign, Raghunath Rao's forces reportedly plundered nearby villages.
+In response, Madhavrao declared war on his uncle on 7 November 1762.
+He subsequently proposed a peace treaty in an effort to avoid prolonged civil conflict.

-Raghunathrao initially agreed to the terms, but shortly after the treaty was signed, he betrayed Madhavrao by launching a surprise attack on his camp.
-Madhavrao was defeated in the Battle of Alegaon on 12 November 1762 and subsequently surrendered near Alegaon.
+Raghunath Rao initially agreed to the terms, but shortly after the treaty was signed, he broke it and attacked Madhavrao's camp.
+Madhavrao was defeated in the Battle of Alegaon on 12 November 1762, and subsequently surrendered near Alegaon.

-Following the surrender, Raghunathrao assumed control of the Peshwa administration with the assistance of Sakharam Bapu Bokil.
+Following the surrender, Raghunath Rao assumed control of the Peshwa administration with the assistance of Sakharam Bapu Bokil.
 He sought to strengthen his position by forming an alliance with the Nizam of Hyderabad, but this alliance proved short-lived, as the Nizam began encroaching upon Maratha territories.
-Recognizing the growing threat, Madhavrao appealed to his uncle to take action, but when diplomacy failed, he resumed command of the Maratha forces.
+Madhavrao appealed to his uncle to take action, but when diplomacy failed, he resumed command of the Maratha forces.

-Under Madhavrao’s leadership, the Peshwa army marched toward Aurangabad on 7 March 1763, targeting the Nizam’s domains.
-After several months of maneuvering, the opposing forces met at the Battle of Rakshasbhuvan near Aurangabad on 10 August 1763.
-The Nizam’s army suffered heavy losses, and he was forced to retreat, marking a decisive victory for Madhavrao and a significant step in restoring Maratha authority in the Deccan.
+Under Madhavrao's leadership, the Peshwa army marched toward Aurangabad on 7 March 1763, targeting the Nizam's domains.
+The opposing forces met at the Battle of Rakshasbhuvan near Aurangabad on 10 August 1763.
+The Nizam's army suffered heavy losses and was forced to retreat.